maor6/ed-Editor/README.md

 # ed-Editor
-Implament an ed editor assignment
+Implament an ed editor, assignment in CPP